Michael Patrizi: Biography

-Starting off in karts in his native Western Australia, he moved to Formula Ford in 2004, then to Formula BMW in Asia 2005, then UK in 2006.
-In 2007 he joined the competitive ranks for the Formula Three Euroseries racing for the Prema Powerteam.
-Since 2008 Patrizi has returned home to compete in V8 Supercars and presently competes for Queensland-based team Tekno Autosports.
+Starting off in karts in his native Western Australia, Patrizi moved to Formula Ford in 2004, then to Formula BMW in Asia 2005, then UK in 2006.
+In 2007, he joined the competitive ranks for the Formula Three Euroseries racing for the Prema Powerteam.
+Since 2008, Patrizi has returned home to compete in V8 Supercars and presently competes for Queensland-based team Tekno Autosports.

 After two years in V8 Supercars racing for Ford Rising Stars Racing, then Paul Cruickshank Racing, Patrizi lost his seat in V8 Supercars.
-In February 2010 he made his debut in the Chevrolet Supercars Middle East Championship sedan series at Yas Marina Circuit, coming away with a race win.
+In February 2010, he made his debut in the Chevrolet Supercars Middle East Championship sedan series at Yas Marina Circuit, coming away with a race win.

-In 2010 and 2011 he drove as an endurance driver in the V8 Supercar series and did a full season in the 2011 Australian Carrera Cup Championship.
-In 2012 Patrizi secured the newly created second seat at Tekno Autosports and had his best ever season in V8 Supercars.
+In 2010 and 2011, Patrizi drove as an endurance driver in the V8 Supercar series and did a full season in the 2011 Australian Carrera Cup Championship.
+In 2012, Patrizi secured the newly created second seat at Tekno Autosports and had his best ever season in V8 Supercars.